11nithin/Election_Analysis/README.md

 ## Project Overview

-A Colorado Board of Election employee Tom has given me the following tasks to complete the election audit of recent local congressional election.
+A Colorado Board of Election employee has given me the following tasks to complete the election audit of recent local congressional election.

   1. Calculate the total number of votes cast
   2. Get a complete list of candidates who recieved votes
   3. Calculate the total number of votes each candidate recieved
   3. Calculate the percentage of votes for each candidate recieved
   4. The voter turnout for each county
   5. The percentage of votes from each county
   6. The county with the highest number of votes
   7. Determine the winner of the election based on the popular vote

 ##Resources
 - Data Source: election_results.csv